 When your team clocks in via mobile app, their hours flow seamlessly into payroll calculations.
 No manual entry.
 No math errors.
 No missed overtime.

-Our automated systems work while you focus on growing your business.
+Sign up for Homebase today so that our automated systems can work while you focus on growing your business.
 We handle the compliance complexity.
 You confidently pay your team and protect your business from costly violations.

 At Homebase, we rely on up-to-date, authoritative sources to ensure every Question Center article reflects accurate guidance for small business owners.
 We start with primary information from official government agencies, verify details using current tax and payroll regulations, and use reputable industry insights only to supplement—not replace—official rules.